PDPM Essentials for Physicians & Pharmacists

 This one hour on-demand webinar will review essential information that providers and consulting pharmacists need to know for successful support of skilled nursing facilities (SNF) under the new PDPM model that began October 1, 2019 for SNF Part A reimbursement.
 Emphasis will be on understanding the new payment model and your role in collaborating with SNFs to achieve success with PDPM.

 AHCA’s Virtual PDPM Training is Now Available!
 If you missed Indiana Health Care Association’s in-person PDPM training earlier this year, you can now take AHCA’s Virtual PDPM Training.
 This on-line training mirrors the in-person training and can also be taken by those who feel like they could benefit from taking the PDPM course again.

-The new Patient Driven Payment Model (PDPM) for skilled nursing facilities begins October 1, 2019.
-The PDPM system will rely on more than 180 MDS item fields and completely transforms the existing system Medicare Part A payment system for skilled nursing facilities.
+The new Patient Driven Payment Model (PDPM) for skilled nursing facilities began October 1, 2019.
+The PDPM system relies on more than 180 MDS item fields and completely transforms the existing system Medicare Part A payment system for skilled nursing facilities.
 Staff roles and facility processes must be substantially modified to operate effectively under PDPM.

 The virtual training allows AHCA SNF members to learn about the critical steps necessary on the pathway to success under PDPM.
 Included with the virtual training is access to all materials on AHCA’s PDPM Academy.
 The PDPM Academy is where updates, tools, webinars and other supporting materials are housed.

 The cost for the training – whether first time or repeated - is $350 and the training has been approved for 8 NAB CE credits.

 Indiana Health Care Association members will need to login with their AHCA/NCAL usernames and passwords.
 For assistance obtaining AHCA/NCAL usernames and passwords, please e-mail firstname.lastname@example.org with your name and facility contact information.